adhamahmed/Glossary/README.md

 When building an application, the process usually follows a lifecycle model, such as the Waterfall Model which follows the steps:
 - Identifying the basic requirements of the application from the client, which will dictate the rest of the development
 - Create designs and plan the rest of the project, such as how the requirements will be met and implemented
+- Once the outline has been created the language and IDE is chosen to best fit the team working on the programming
 - Designs are handed to programmers to create the prototypes, mainly focused on the requirements
 - Prototypes are then tested by a focus group, making sure the code works correctly and ensure stability of the application
 - The application is continually maintained until possible release, such as bug fixing and updating to keep up to date